Lies, Damn Lies, and Oh God Why All The Lies: Part One

 It’s rare that whatever we’re anxious about is actually physically happening right now, so reminding ourselves of what is real (and what is imagination) is a powerful technique for regaining perspective and feeling more peaceful.

-Even when reality isn’t perfect, we need to be dealing with reality not imagination in order to do whatever we can about it.
+Even when reality isn’t perfect, we need to be dealing with reality not imagination in order to take any action.
 Even if our best option is only to grit our teeth and carry on.
 (Though hopefully there’ll be something more positive we can do to improve our situation.)

 So, at worst, tuning into the reality of the current moment may help to regain perspective and reduce the feeling of anxiety.
 At worst, it prevents us from wasting energy on imaginary possibilities.